-Routine Inspections: Environmental Health Officers conduct routine inspections of all food premises.
+Routine inspections: Environmental Health Officers conduct routine inspections of all food premises.
 The frequency of these inspections is dependant on the type of food business, the associated risks and prior compliance with the food legislation.
 These inspections are subject to fees as set out in the Food Regulations Act 2017.
-For a full list of inspection fees please refer to Council's Fees and Charges 2019 - 20(PDF,676KB)20
+For a full list of inspection fees please refer to Council's Fees and charges register(PDF, 638KB)

 Inspection following a food complaint/food poisoning incident: Environmental Health Officers may conduct an inspection in response to a complaint about a health issue in a food business or if a food poisoning incident is suspected to be linked to a food business.

-If you require further information please call an Environmental Health Officer on 8397 7444 or refer to the SA Health food safety website
+If you require further information please call an Environmental Health Officer on 8397 7444 or visit SA Health

 Home based food businesses